The Confident Eater

 This is particularly true if you have a child who is very anxious around food, or one who point blank refuses to even entertain the thought of eating anything that is not a slam dunk favourite.

-We know, deep down, this is a far bigger problem than we’d like to admit, but providing a new food option is do-able.
+You know, deep down, this is a far bigger problem than you’d like to admit, but providing a new food option is do-able.
 Working on all the other challenges emotional, physical and social seems a far bigger undertaking.

 4. Blogs are confronting – Blogs are long.
 They take time to read and time to digest the information.